Celebrate Earth Day

 - Environmental Justice (2009)

 Within a day of registering, your event will appear on the Google map below.
 You can check out what congregations across the country are doing by clicking on the pointers – green is a worship service and red is another activity.
 Events are listed on the map in order of receipt.
-For a listing by state, see our event table (coming soon).
+For a listing by state, see our 2017 event table.

 Environmental Film Library